liquibase/liquibase-toolbox/README.md

 To test the various use-cases and GitHub Acions workflow was created.
 Just fork the repository and run the scenario.

 ## Adjustments/PRs
-Pool requests are more than welcome!
+Pull requests are more than welcome!

 Thanks for any contributions :)